bobbingwide/oik-dates/readme.txt

 1.

 == Upgrade Notice ==
+= 0.2.0 =
+Tested up to WordPress 5.5.1 with PHP 7.4

 = 0.1 =
 This is prototype code built to discover what could be needed in the post meta project

 github.com/ericandrewlewis/wordpress-metadata-ui-api

 == Changelog ==
+= 0.2.0 =
+* Fixed: Correct case of timePicker.css,[github bobbingwide oik-dates issues 1]
+* Tested: With WordPress 5.5.1 and WordPress Multi Site
+* Tested: With PHP 7.4

 = 0.1 =
 * Added: Plugin cloned the "date" field from oik-fields
 * Added: jQuery timePicker for the time field